Get started - it's free!

 1. Open the Device management page of the Tailscale admin console.

-2. Under the Device Posture Integrations section, select Connect next to the Microsoft Intune integration.
+2. Under the Device Posture Integrations section, locate the Intune integration, then select Connect.

 3. Select your Microsoft Region, the region where your Intune account is located.